camunda/camunda-docs-manual/content/update/minor/721-to-722/_index.md

 - `quarkus.camunda.job-executor.thread-pool.max-pool-size` **becomes** `quarkus.camunda.job-executor.generic-config.thread-pool.max-pool-size`

-For a detailed guide on the new Quarkus properties, you can visit the updated [Quarkus Configuration]({{< ref "/user-guide/quarkus-integration/configuration.md" >}}) page
+For a detailed guide on the new Quarkus properties, visit the updated [Quarkus Configuration]({{< ref "/user-guide/quarkus-integration/configuration.md" >}}) page.

-If you want to read more on how Quarkus Extensions treat configuration differently, checkout the  [Quarkus 3.14 Migration Guide](https://github.com/quarkusio/quarkus/wiki/Migration-Guide-3.14#for-extension-developers).
+To read more on how Quarkus extensions treat configuration differently, see the [Quarkus 3.14 Migration Guide](https://github.com/quarkusio/quarkus/wiki/Migration-Guide-3.14#for-extension-developers).